 “It’s okay, everything in balance,” says Aki’s partner, Shirai Seiji.

+In Teshima, Aki is an integral part of the community, where she can focus on her craft and also contribute to economic activity on the island.
 Aki runs the entire space on her own womanpower, and every bit of energy goes towards fostering artistic integrity and pursuit, cultivating an appreciation of tradition, exploring music and art, and bringing together individuals who share artistic values.
 It’s a challenge to draw the right people, but certainly not impossible.
-Teshima has a collection of stellar museums that draw interest from around the world.
+Teshima no Mado joins a collection of stellar museums that draw interest from around the world.

 Though the Teshima community has been important to give her a place to open Teshima no Mado, Aki says it’s also crucial that a community is not too small—we must get out of our communities and see what else is out there to avoid becoming insular and comfortable only with what we find familiar.
 Running Teshima no Mado can be a challenge because the islanders are quite discerning about new people who come to stay.
 Aki is accepted here because she and her family have a long history on the island.
 But this would probably not be the case for someone else, an “outsider”.
 The individual him/herself is very important—Aki says that for projects like hers, numbers and social media are no good, these methods would trample over the project’s intent.
 It’s all about word of mouth to like-minded individuals who will fit in and deeply appreciate the Teshima community.